 If you have a question about registration using Wesley Web, have misplaced your log-in information, or you encounter problems, please use the Registration Help Form or contact the Registrar's Office.
 You may also find answers in Frequently Asked Questions.

 All new students must attend all events.
-This schedule is coming soon with tentative dates and times for all activities.
+This schedule is tentative in regards to the times for all activities.
 Students will be presented with a schedule the day of the event.
-Reminder: lunch and snacks are provided.
+Reminder: breakfast, lunch, and dinner are provided.
 Students may dress casually and comfortably.

 If you are enrolled in either the afternoon session (MM 101-A: 2:00 p.m. to 4:00 p.m.) or the evening session (MM 101-B: 7:00 p.m. to 9:00 p.m.), please read the entirety of this site so that you will have the logistical information you need for the course.